Can You Inherit Credit Card Debt?

 Even while you’re still working out who’s responsible for a debt, communicate early and clearly with the creditors.
 Let them know about the passing.
 Seek legal advice to understand your rights and responsibilities fully.
 And document every step of the process.

-Next, close accounts.
+Close accounts.
 You might have to contact credit card companies, banks, and other financial institutions.
 Ownership of joint accounts typically goes to the other account owner whether it’s a debt or an asset, but the account number might change.
-Authorized users are not responsible for the primary account holder’s account.
+Authorized users aren't responsible for the primary account holder’s debt.

-You'll also need to pay off the deceased's debts using the estate’s funds.
+Pay off the deceased's debts using the estate’s funds.
 This is a time when it’s advisable to get guidance from a qualified attorney, because certain debts have priority.
 Medical debts usually get paid first.
-Co-signed debts become the responsibility of the living co-signer, so if the estate can afford to pay them off, you could avoid passing the debt to the co-signer.
+Cosigned debts become the responsibility of the living cosigner, so if the estate can pay them off, you could avoid passing the debt to the cosigner.

 Lastly, take care of yourself.
-Being an executor is a stressful job that happens during a time of grief.
+Dealing with a death is stressful.
 Lean on friends, family, or professionals for support.

 A look into the world of debt relief seekers